Cultivating an Entrepreneural Mindset

 Backbone of Northeast Ohio's Youth Entrepreneurial Ecosystem

-Young Entrepreneur Institute (YEI) is the anchor organization for Northeast Ohio’s youth entrepreneurship ecosystem.
-It is the “front door” that provides individuals, schools, and organizations with a host of programs, resources, professional learning opportunities, and consulting.
-Morgan Foundation supports Young Entrepreneur Institute in these endeavors and partners with YEI to host the annual Enspire Conference for educators.
+Morgan Foundation provides backbone support to Young Entrepreneur Institute (YEI) to serve as the anchor organization for Northeast Ohio’s youth entrepreneurship ecosystem.
+It is the “front door” that connects individuals, schools, and organizations with a host of programs, resources, professional learning opportunities, and consulting.
+Morgan Foundation partners with YEI to run YIPPEE - the Go-To Marketplace for all things in entrepreneurship education - and to host the annual Enspire Conference for educators.

 Youth Thought Leadership

 The 2019 Northeast Ohio Youth Entrepreneurship Education Landscape Assessment was led by Burton D. Morgan Foundation Fellow Greg Malkin for the purposes of capturing the current state of the ecosystem and identifying areas for future focus.
 A total of 52 phone interviews were conducted from a curated a list of entrepreneurship education providers in Northeast Ohio, including superintendents, principals, teachers, guidance counselors, out-of-school time providers, and community supporters.
 After distilling the main themes from the interviews, the Foundation developed strategies to facilitate more authentic, challenge-based learning experiences that engage the community and are rooted in equity.

 In July 2019, Morgan Foundation published Intersections: Connecting Entrepreneurship with 21st Century Learning, an in-depth exploration of youth entrepreneurship education in Northeast Ohio.
 The publication presents four case studies that each outline a different model of excellence within the Foundation’s youth grantmaking portfolio and demonstrate that championship of the entrepreneurial spirit comes in many forms.